• Skip to primary navigation

 • Follow these tips to prolong the lifespan and ensure hygienic cooking.

-After taking a deep dive into the differences between pastry brushes and basting brushes, it is safe to say that they are complementary kitchen tools, not competitors.
+After taking a deep get into the differences between pastry brushes and basting brushes, they are complementary kitchen tools, not competitors.

 While both can be used for various culinary tasks including brushing butter onto toast or oil onto a baking tray, their best use is dependent on the desired cooking result.